opok/shutter_tester/README.md

 so the travel time is multiplied by 1.2 to give result for 36mm or 24mm travel.

 uses https://github.com/JChristensen/Timer v2 library
-https://github.com/todbot/SoftI2CMaster for LCD via I2C
+https://bitbucket.org/fmalpartida/new-liquidcrystal for LCD via I2C

+To find the address of your I2C LCD, use I2C scanner from https://github.com/todbot/SoftI2CMaster (also part of New Liquid Crystal library)